13 15 15Call

 Here are some frequently asked questions about personal injury compensation payouts:

-Can I claim a whole person impairment payout?
+Can I claim a whole person impairment payout for my accident injury?

 Whole person impairment (WPI) is a scale used to measure the severity of your injuries – a higher WPI can result in a higher compensation payout.
 For example, if you’ve been injured in a work accident and your WPI is 11% or more for a physical injury or 15% or more for a primary psychological injury, then you may be entitled to receive a permanent impairment lump sum payout.
 Emergency service workers may be entitled to a permanent impairment payout even if their WPI is less than 10%.